jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 it meant till now.’
 ‘If that’s all you know about it, you may stand down,’ continued the King.
 ‘I can’t go no lower,’ said the Hatter, ‘I’m on the floor, as it is.’
-‘Then you maysitdown,’ the King replied.
+‘Then you may sit down,’ the King replied.
 Here the other guinea-pig cheered and was suppressed.
 ‘Come, that finished the guinea-pigs!’ thought Alice, ‘Now we shall get on better.’
 ‘I’d rather finish my tea,’ said the Hatter, with an anxious look at the Queen, who was reading the list of singers.

-### CHAPTER XI.
-WHO STOLE THE TARTS?
-69

 ‘You may go,’ said the King,
 and the Hatter hurriedly left the